 Applying this finish isn’t an easy job — certainly not one to do yourself.
 For one, the formula is highly toxic during the curing process.
 Additionally, the curing process can last between three days to a month, depending on humidity.

 Oil sealers are another popular choice for do-it-yourself homeowners.
 They’re easy to apply and non-toxic (4).
 The finish won’t dry as hard as polyurethane, but it brings out grain patterns and improves the color.

-It also gives the wood a natural low-gloss, which is perfect for traditional-style homes.
+It also gives the wood a natural low-gloss, perfect for traditional-style homes.
 Tung oil is the primary ingredient in oil sealers.
-It’s naturally-derived and, therefore, not permanent.
+It’s naturally derived and, therefore, not permanent.

 Oil sealers require reapplication every three to five years (5).
 But, don’t plan on going back inside right after a refinish; it needs to dry for at least 24 to 48 hours and requires multiple coats.

 Also, avoid applying oils or waxes in an attempt to restore shine.
 These floors are best re-glossed using a buffer or dry mop.